ObedRav/holbertonschool-monty/README.md

 | nop | opcode should do nothing |

 ## Bugs
-If you find any bug, please, let me know.
+If you find any bug, please, let us know.

 ## Authors
 * **Obed Rayo** [Github](https://github.com/ObedRav)